ariannalandini/prj_008_multi_coloc_dev/README.md

 ## To do

 General:
-- Create conda environment for R packages needed (easyGgplot2 and ggnet are the only packages not supported in conda. easyGgplot2 really needed?
-May ggnet be replaced by ggnetwork?)
+- ~~Create conda environment for R packages needed (easyGgplot2 and ggnet are the only packages not supported in conda. easyGgplot2 really needed?
+May ggnet be replaced by ggnetwork?)~~ DONE
 <br>

 Locus identification: